solarslurpi/GrowBuddies/docs/snifferbuddy.md

 ```{danger}
 A vpd reading of 1.3 is saying the grow environment is stressful for the plant.
 ```
 The humidity or the temperature could be adjusted.
 Here is a plot of the temperature and vpd.
 While the vpd averages about 1.3, the temperature ranges between 73 and 75.
-This is because my grow tent envioronment is in my house, which is climate controlled.
+This is because my grow tent environment is in my house, which is climate controlled.
 The LED lights raise the temperature a bit.
 The fans cool the temperature a bit.
 It's pretty ideal.
 Thus, [MistBuddy](mistbuddy_doc) focuses on turning a humidifier on and off for just the right amount of time.

 :::{figure} images/grafana_snifferbuddyreadings_vpd._and_temp.jpg
 :align: center